 When does an insulation application need an additional covering or coating?

 All exterior applications of foam insulation need to be protected from the sun's damaging UV rays.
 All of Armacell's elastomeric foam insulation materials should be protected with WB Finish to reduce the effects of UV and make the insulation last longer.

 Some applications require an outer cladding for protection from puncture, UV damage or even for aesthetics.
 We offer several options including:

 ArmaTuff: Insulation for outdoor installations with a durable UV-protective metal cladding.

-WB Finish: A white water-based latex enamel coating supplied in gallon or quart containers for use over all forms of ArmaFlex Insulations.
+WB Finish: A white water-based acrylic coating supplied in gallon or quart containers for use over all forms of ArmaFlex Insulations.
 It provides a protective finish suitable to both indoor and outdoor applications.

 What is the right adhesive for my installation?